-As hinted at above Logiweb is a system in which users world wide can distribute their own mathematical work and reuse the work of others.
-Mathematics in Logiweb is publicized by submitting a logiweb page to the Logiweb system, that is, to a Logiweb server.
-Abstractly speaking, in a logiweb page one can define a mathematical theory or system and a language of this system within which one can then define, state, and prove mathematical lemmas, theorems, propositions, etc. A theory must defined in one page.
-The proofs within a theory will be proof checked upon submission (actually they will be proof checked when compiling the page locally) to the Logiweb system and one then knows if the contents of a page are correct within the theory.
-A page can refer to other logiweb pages in which a needed theory, results, functionalities etc. are defined.
+As hinted at above, Logiweb is a system in which users worldwide can distribute their own mathematical work and reuse the work of others.
+Mathematics in Logiweb is published by submitting a Logiweb page to the Logiweb system, that is, to a Logiweb server.
+Abstractly speaking, in a Logiweb page one can define a mathematical theory or system1 and a language of this system within which one can then define, state, and prove mathematical lemmas, theorems, propositions, etc. A theory must be defined in one page.
+The proofs within a theory will be proof checked upon submission to the Logiweb system (actually they will be proof checked when compiling the page locally) and one then knows if the contents of a page are correct within the theory.
+A page can refer to other Logiweb pages in which a needed theory, results, functionalities etc. are defined.
 Thus, Logiweb works much like the world wide web where pages refer to each other using hyperlinks.
-The mesh of Logiweb servers translate Logiweb references to http urls making sure a page can find its references and that they together form a directed acyclic graph from top (the base) to bottom (a logiweb page).
+The mesh of Logiweb servers translate Logiweb references to http urls making sure a page can find its references and that together they form a directed acyclic graph from top (the base) to bottom (a Logiweb page).

-Essentially, the Logiweb reference of a page is global hash key computed on the basis of the contents of the specific page.
+Essentially, the Logiweb reference of a page is a global hash key computed on the basis of the contents of the specific page.
 This ensures that each page has a unique key, that is, reference.
 The reference of this page in the special $kana^2$ format is: